cfss-fa20/hw01/README.md

 ![Image of Me Playing Soccer](IMG_0131_smaller.jpeg)

 I also really love animals, and I have two cats and a dog at home.
+Their names are **Lucky,** **Fleetwood,** and **Rosie**.
 While I have always been a cat person, dogs have definitely grown on me since we got our dog a few years ago!
 I really enjoyed being able to spend some more time at home with my pets during quarantine.